Tattooed man submerged in an ice bath, eyes closed

 What needs to change first

 Almost always: sleep architecture, evening light, alcohol load, and a hard cap on training intensity during the recovery window.
 These aren't optional.
-The supplements work better when the basics are in.
+The supplements work better when the basics are in place.

 What treatment looks like

 Adaptogenic herbs matched to your cortisol pattern.
-Targeted nutrients (magnesium, B-complex, omega-3s and others by case).
+Targeted nutrients by case, magnesium, B-complex, omega-3s, and others.
 Bioidentical hormone support if testosterone or DHEA are low.
-IV therapy when the case is severe.
-The somatic work — breathwork, IFS, nervous-system training — is often the deepest piece.
+IV therapy when the depletion is severe.
+The somatic work, breathwork, IFS, nervous-system training, is often the deepest piece.

 Considered.